-The old adage we have heard repeated relentlessly, “If
+The adage we have heard repeated relentlessly, “If

 you don't have anything nice to say, don’t say anything at all" this applies to other people...
 But what about to ourselves?
 Why is it ok to have an inner dialogue of harsh, judgmental words towards ourselves?

 We are our own worst critic.

 me some of her inner dialogue.
 Not being enough, not feeling accepted by those around her, not being "good enough".
 As I reflected on that conversation, I wished there was a way to impress upon her - her value.
 How much

-External acceptance and praise means nothing unless the individual is prepared to not only hear it, but, to also believe it.
+External acceptance and praise mean nothing unless the individual is prepared to not only hear it, but, to also believe it.

 If our internal dialogue is peppered with, "Nothing good happens to me”, “I am overweight’, “I deserve this (whatever "this" is that we are observing as a negative) There

 is not - nor can there be - room for the positive flow of life's abundance.

 "We are what we eat" is true.
 If we garbage up daily on fast food - our health

 suffers.
 If we turn that around into "We are that which we speak" is it not plausible that our psyche will suffer as well?
 By our own negative words, we create an internal, hidden wound that never quite heals.

 As we grow older, listening to this banter with ourselves becomes second nature.
 Something that is with us - always.
-Everytime we get dressed, have a job interview, go on a date - there is a conversation had with ourselves
+Every time we get dressed, have a job interview, go on a date - there is a conversation had with ourselves

-suppose would happen if we changed the message?
+What do you suppose would happen if we changed the message?

-If we changed the way we view ourselves?
+the way we view ourselves?

 What would happen if, when the negative chatter began, we stopped it in its tracks?
 Replacing it with a positivity that we are not used to?

 Ask yourself this, is the way you have been journeying along working for you? - OR - is there room for change?

 Replace that guilt over a cluttered home with a positive thought of ’I deserve to have a wonderful space that is my home' - and then take the necessary steps to make that your reality

 - because you do indeed deserve it.
-Replace that, 'I am too

-judgemental' with 'I do not judge therefore I am not judged' - and then stop yourself every time you begin judging another too harshly.
+Replace that, 'I am too judgmental' with 'I do not judge therefore I am not judged' - and then stop yourself every time you begin judging another too harshly.
 You